moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 done
 ```

-If the data are split per chromosome, a genome-wide VCF file should be created
+If the data are split per chromosome and you wish to perform the analysis
-in order to proceed with PLINK filtering:
+genome-wide, a genome-wide VCF file should be created in order to proceed with
+PLINK filtering:

 ```
 bcftools concat \